Harvard-IACS/2019-CS109A/content/pages/syllabus.md

 #### Late Day Policy

-Homework is due on Tuesdays.
+Homework is due on Wednesdays.
 There are no late days.

 #### Communication from Staff to Students